HunterHo07/i7-d5-simwork/PROJECT_SUMMARY.md

-# 🎮 SimWork - Refined Project Summary
+# 🎮 SimWork - COMPLETE PROJECT SUMMARY

 ## 🎯 **Project Overview**

-SimWork is a **2.5D office simulation game** inspired by Ragnarok Online's design, where users complete real work challenges, discover talented freelancers, and prove their skills in an immersive gaming environment. **Now with realistic game assets and professional character animations!**
+SimWork is a **2.5D office simulation game** inspired by Ragnarok Online's design, where users complete real work challenges, discover talented freelancers, and prove their skills in an immersive gaming environment.

+**✅ FULLY COMPLETED: All requirements implemented with realistic game assets, professional character animations, complete website, and pitch-ready presentation!**

 ## ✅ **What We've Built (REFINED VERSION)**